2017 Pure Earth Staff & Board Retreat

 |Rhona McGill Accounting Assistant

-At Pure Earth Rhona assists the accounting manager and the Budget Director and aids in the organization of special events.
+At Pure Earth Rhona works in the Finance Department under the CFO and aids in the organization of special events.
 In addition to a broad knowledge of accounting software, Rhona holds a BA (Hons) in Interior Design from the Glasgow School of Art.
 She has an interest in graphic novels, prints, and illustration.

 The Pure Earth global team includes many experts from around the world, among them are lecturers, doctors, engineers, researchers and other pollution and public health experts, who bring with them knowledge of the local community.
 Many have worked with the environment ministries of their countries, and some are founders of local and regional NGOs.
 Meet some members of our global team below.